What I Need to Know

 A. Most of the eResources require you to enter your library card number.
 You can become a member for free by visiting your local CBCity Library and bringing your ID and proof of address.
 You can also

 join online and receive a temporary number – this will give you access to our eLibrary straight away.
 And as long as you keep using the eLibrary, your online membership number will never expire!

 Q. Can I make suggestions for purchase of titles or types of eResources?

 A. Sure you can!
-Contact us and we’ll consider your request.
-If we agree that it’s something that will benefit our customers, we’ll do our best to get hold of it.
-Just let us know if your preference is for eBook or eAudiobook.
+Fill out the suggestion form and we’ll consider your request.
+If it's available and we agree that it’s something that will benefit our customers, we’ll do our best to get hold of it.
+Just let us know if your preference is for eBook or eAudiobook in the comments section.
 Keep an eye out to see if it appears in BorrowBox or Libby.

 Q. Which browser should I use with the eLibrary?